wazo-platform/wazo-doc/source/upgrade/19.13/buster.rst

 * Make sure your have sufficient space for the upgrade.
 You might run into trouble if you have less than 2 GiB available in the file system that holds the :file:`/var` and :file:`/` directories.

+* Remove the ``freeradius`` package.
+If you have recompiled Asterisk on  you server you most likely installed the ``libfreeradius-dev`` package, which pulled ``freeradius``.
+This package cannot be confiugred on Debian Buster under some circunstances that are not under our control.
+You can remove it with the following command ``apt purge freeradius``

 * If you have customized the Debian system of your Wazo in some nontrivial way, you might want to review the `official Debian release notes <https://www.debian.org/releases/buster/releasenotes>`_ before the upgrade.
 Most importantly, you should: